coolnikitav/CodingLearning/cracking-vlsi-digital-interview/chapter-4-hardware-description-languages.md

 ```
 - a and b are ref
 - there are 4 types of arguments: input, output, inout, ref.
 The default is input

+### 216. What is the difference between a packed array and an unpacked array?
+- packed: bit [7:0] mem;  Packed array represents a contiguous set of bits.
+Packed arrays can be made of only the single bit data types (bit, logic, reg), or enumerated types.
+- unpacked: bit mem [7:0]; Doesn't need to be represented as a contiguous set of bits.
+Unpacked array can be made of any data type.
+If you want to perform operations on multiple bits, you have to do them one by one.
+You cant use a range like arr[7:4] = 4'b1010 or arr = ~arr